MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Russia/how-to-create-additional-sheets.md

 ---
 # How to: Create Additional Sheets
-In [!INCLUDE[d365fin](includes/d365fin_md.md)], you can create additional sheets based on VAT purchase ledgers and VAT sales ledgers.
+In [!INCLUDE[navnow](../../includes/navnow_md.md)], you can create additional sheets based on VAT purchase ledgers and VAT sales ledgers.

 ### To create entries for an additional sheet for a VAT purchase or sales ledger

-1. Select the VAT purchase or sales line in the **VAT Ledger List** form with the required accounting period.
+1. Select the VAT purchase or sales line in the **VAT Ledger List** window with the required accounting period.

 2. On the **Actions** tab, choose **Functions**, and then choose **Create Additional Sheet**.